wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/ransomware-families.md

-Ransomware has now developed into a complete business model called ransomware-as-a- service where cybercriminals license out “off-the-shelf” products.
-Just like a family, these products share common characteristics which make them recognizable.
+Ransomware has now developed into a complete business model called ransomware-as-a-service where cybercriminals license out “off-the-shelf” products.
+Just like a family, these products share common characteristics which make them recognizable to anti-malware security solutions.
 In September 2021, in an analysis of more than 12.7 million malware detections made by a key antivirus company, more than 220 ransomware families were identified.

 The top 10 families will change, but some notable ones are: